The Council operates a proactive approach to ensure that empty homes do not remain empty unnecessarily and fall into misuse or dereliction.

 To encourage owners of empty homes to bring their properties back into use, the legislation gives Councils the powers to increase the empty homes premium thresholds and/or reduce or remove discounts on Council Tax bills for properties which are left empty.

-Unoccupied and substantially unfurnished properties are entitled to a 100% discount for up to 3 months.
+As of 1st April 2022 unoccupied and substantially unfurnished properties are entitled to a 100% discount for up to 2 months.

 Properties undergoing or requiring major repairs